Talking to your child about their diagnosis

 Talking to Doctors

-Correct medical management of Marfan or related disorders is essential to ensure that your child is able to live a dynamic and satisfying life.
-Thanks to research and advances in medical treatment the average life span is now the same as for those without Marfan or related disorders.
+Correct medical management of Marfan or related disorders is essential to ensure your child can live a dynamic and satisfying life.
+Thanks to research and advances in medical treatment, the average life span is now the same as that of those without Marfan or related disorders.